oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - Change the `/tmp/mii-sample/mii-update3.yaml` domain resource `image` field to reference `model-in-image:WLS-v2` instead of `model-in-image:WLS-v1`.

-        The final result should look something like this:
+        The final result will look something like this:

         ```
         ...